The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable. It can also be safely taken if you are breastfeeding.

 How do I take the progestogen-only pill?

 If you have just had a baby, the POP is immediately effective if you start taking it before day 21 after the birth.
-If you begin taking it after Day 21, use additional contraception (for example, condoms or not having sex) for two days.
+If you begin taking it after Day 21, use additional contraception (for example, condoms or not having sex) for 48 hours.

 You should take the POP at the same time of day, every day.
 Any time of day will do but the most important thing is to get into a routine.
 Do not stop taking it when you have a period.
 You should take it every day.
 When you finish one pack, start another the next day.
 If you take a pill more than three hours later than usual for the traditional pills, you lose protection (see below).
 If you are taking a newer pill containing desogestrel, you have a 12-hour window to take your pill.
 If you are more than 12 hours late, you will need to use extra protection.